5 Steps to Better Fitness for Stay at Home Moms

 The truth is, to be a healthier mom, you need to make fitness an actual priority, not some far-off luxury for a mom with spare time.
 There is no secret fix that makes your entire life fall into place.

 Success comes when you are able to be consistent and that cannot happen until you take care of yourself and get rid of the endless distractions.
 Then, you must make the most of the precious time you do uncover.

 5 Steps to Better Fitness

-This is not based in reality.
+This is not based on reality.
 Look, there are only 24 hours in a day.
-What is an hour better spent, a room that gets cleaned only to be messed up again ten minutes later or a good workout that improves your health, mood and life for long after you finish?
-You must start looking at your time as valuable.
-Don't make fitness an extra thing you fit in if you have time make it the number one thing you do and something else, like cleaning out that closet, extra credit.
+What is an hour better spent, a room that gets cleaned only to be messed up again ten minutes later or a good workout that improves your health, mood, and life for long after you finish?
+You must start looking at your time as valuable. don't make fitness an extra thing you fit in if you have time - make it the number one thing you do and something else, like cleaning out that closet, extra credit.

 You don't have to cook every day.
 In fact, you don't have to cook much at all.
 Meal prepping is a great way to have food always at the ready.
 You can prep meals for yourself, your kids, or the whole family.
 I'm at the point now, where I only cook on the weekends.

 The rest of the week, I waste no time scuttling around in the kitchen, except for breakfasts.
 This clears up so many hours and so many dishes.
 If you can't cook, consider a meal prep service.
 The business is booming lately, with many healthy options to choose from.